jhusak/jataricart/README.md

 flashwritelib.asx - 6502 code library for formatting flash/formatting sector and write byte.

-flashsrite.asx - 6502 code for generate flasher (when compiled, it contains either flash routines and cartridge image itself)
+flashwrite.asx - 6502 code for generate flasher (when compiled, it contains either flash routines and cartridge image itself)

 crc16_v2.asm - crc16 library for fast checking every sector (when flash is damaged, sometimes it happens that write sector damages another)